Therapy for:

 You’ve got questions.
 I’ve got answers.

-• I am in network with (MHN) Managed Health Network.
+I am in network with Health Net and Stanford Aetna Student Health.
 I am considered an out-of-network provider for the other insurances.
 Please contact your insurance company directly to inquire about your out-of-network benefits.
 I can provide you with a monthly super bill for you to submit to your insurance for possible reimbursement.